AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InterfaceClassType/Attribute.md

 InterfaceClassType.Attribute Property
 =====================================
-AutomationML 2.1 APIGets the collection of Attributes for this Instance
+Gets the collection of Attributes for this Instance

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)